EthanZhang12351/Stats507-coursework/README.md

-The Stats507 is a course in Umich which surveys the software tools that are currently popular among data scientists in academia and industry, mainly focus on Python.
+The Stats507 is a course in Umich which surveys the software tools that are currently popular among data scientists in academia and industry, mainly focuses on Python.
 I will post this course's homework here.